 6 Tips for Outdoor Sun Safety

-If you're going to be outdoors for a while, try these tips:
+If you're going to be outdoors, follow these tips:

 Avoid the sun when it's strongest.
 That's between 10 a.m. and 4 p.m.
 Go out earlier or in the late afternoon.